 EPS CAGR hurdle ROE hurdle Application 50% of PSU award 50% of PSU award Performance measure Compound annual growth rate (CAGR) in EPS over the vesting period (four years) (11) Relative average annual ROE over the vesting period (four years) compared to a reference group of international financial institutions (11) The reference group comprises Bank of America Corporation, Barclays PLC, Citigroup Inc., Deutsche Bank AG, Goldman Sachs Group Inc., JPMorgan Chase & Co., Lazard Ltd, Morgan Stanley and UBS AG (12) Hurdle Sliding scale applies:50% becoming exercisable at EPS CAGR of 7.5%100% at EPS CAGR of 12%.
 Sliding scale applies:50% becoming exercisable above the 50th percentile100% at the 75th percentile.
-For example, if EPS CAGR was 9.75%, 75% of the relevant awards would become exercisable For example, if ROE achievement was at the 60th percentile, 70% of the relevant awards would become exercisable Forfeiture Malus provisions apply The standard policy is that unvested PSUs will be forfeited upon termination schedule and remain subject to the same performanShould a change of control occur the Board or the BF the Board or the BRC has the authority to either to continue to vest in accordance with the original award ce hurdles RC has discretion to determine how unvested PSUs should th of time elapsed in the performance period, the level of
+For example, if EPS CAGR was 9.75%, 75% of the relevant awards would become exercisable For example, if ROE achievement was at the 60th percentile, 70% of the relevant awards would become exercisable Forfeiture Malus provisions apply The standard policy is that unvested PSUs will be forfeited upon termination In the case of retirement from Macquarie, redundancy, death, serious incapacitation, disability, serious ill-health or other limited exceptional circumstances, the Board or the BRC has the authority to either accelerate the vesting of PSUs or to permit the PSUs to continue to vest in accordance with the original award schedule and remain subject to the same performance hurdles Should a change of control occur the Board or the BRC has discretion to determine how unvested PSUs should be treated, having regard to factors such as the length of time elapsed in the performance period, the level of performance to date and the circumstances of the change in control.(13)